wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

   - [x] Use redux to process incoming (graph) events

-- [ ] Clicking on a node shows all the events associated with that node
-- [ ] Potentially also more state information about the results
 - [ ] Collect the node events to server a built up graph on the backend

-- [ ] Make the graph scrollable + filterable
-- [ ] Click on a node ID in the event log and get info about the node + able to visualize it in the graph (similarly, events in graph click back to event log)
-- [ ] Sidebar with events in the graph view?

 ## Future